-Renin-angiotensin system is a hormone system involved in the regulation of arterial blood pressure and plasma sodium concentration.
+Renin-angiotensin system is a physiological hormone system involved in the regulation of arterial blood pressure and plasma sodium concentration.

-When renin is liberated in the blood, it acts on angiotensinogen (a circulating layer) which goes through proteolytic cleavage to make decapeptide angiotensin I. Vascular endothelium has an enzyme called angiotensin transforming enzyme that separates two amino acids and form angiotensin II (AII) and other tissues in the body including brain and heart also form angiotensin II (AII) .
+When renin is liberated in the blood, it acts on angiotensinogen (a circulating layer) which goes through proteolytic cleavage to make decapeptide angiotensin I. Vascular endothelium has an enzyme called angiotensin transforming enzymes that separates two amino acids and form angiotensin II (AII) and other tissues in the body including brain and heart also form angiotensin II (AII) .